ektor1/programming-problems/README.md

 # Programming Problems

-In this repository you will find the solutions of some programming problems from the Hackerrank website
+In this repository you will find the solutions of programming problems found in various websites